Layton Utah Temple

-The Layton Utah Temple is a temple of the Church of Jesus Christ of Latter-day Saints under construction in Layton, Utah.
-The intent to construct the temple was announced by church president Russell M. Nelson on April 1, 2018, during the 188th annual general conference.
+The Layton Utah Temple is a temple of the Church of Jesus Christ of Latter-day Saints in Layton, Utah.
+The intent to construct the temple was announced by church president Russell M. Nelson on April 1, 2018, during the 188th general conference.
 The Layton Utah Temple was announced concurrently with 6 other temples.
 At the time, the number of total operating or announced temples was 189.
-When completed, it will be the 19th temple in Utah and the second temple in Davis County.
+It is the 22nd temple in Utah and the second temple in Davis County.

+The temple has twin spires, arched windows, and a statue of the angel Moroni.
+A groundbreaking ceremony, marking the beginning of construction, was held on May 23, 2020.
+The temple was dedicated by David A. Bednar on June 16, 2024.